Cries and Whispers: Development

 Ingrid Thulin's dress as Karin.
 White dresses against a red background were a key colour motif in the film.

 According to Bergman, he conceived the story during a lonely, unhappy time on Fårö when he wrote constantly.
 He described a recurring dream of four women in white clothing in a red room, whispering to each other.
-He said that this symbolised his childhood view of the soul as a faceless person who was black on the outside, representing shame, and red on the inside.
+He said that this symbolized his childhood view of the soul as a faceless person who was black on the outside, representing shame, and red on the inside.
 The persistence of the vision indicated to Bergman that it could be a film, he said, and he planned a "portrait of my mother ... the great beloved of my childhood".
 Karin has the same name as Bergman's mother, but all four female protagonists are intended to represent aspects of her personality.

 A childhood memory of the Sophiahemmet mortuary also influenced the director:

 The young girl who had just been treated lay on a wooden table in the middle of the floor.
 I pulled back the sheet and exposed her.
 She was quite naked apart from a plaster that ran from throat to pudenda.
 I lifted a hand and touched her shoulder.
 I had heard about the chill of death, but the girl's skin was not cold but hot.
 I moved my hand to her breast, which was small and slack with an erect black nipple.
 There was dark down on her abdomen.
 She was breathing.

 Since Bergman's films were difficult to market, foreign capital was unavailable to finance the film.
 He decided to shoot Cries and Whispers in Swedish rather than English (as his previous film, The Touch, had been) and finance it through his production company, Cinematograph.
 Although he used 750,000 SEK of his savings and borrowed 200,000 SEK, he also asked the Swedish Film Institute for help with the film's 1.5-million SEK budget.
 This attracted some criticism, since Bergman was not an up-and-coming director in the greatest need of subsidy.
 To save money, the main actresses and Nykvist returned their salaries as loans and were nominal co-producers.

 In his book, Images, Bergman wrote: "Today I feel that in Persona—and later in Cries and Whispers—I had gone as far as I could go.
 And that in these two instances when working in total freedom, I touched wordless secrets that only the cinema can discover".
 In an essay included with the DVD, critic Peter Cowie quoted the director: "All of my films can be thought of in terms of black and white, except Cries and Whispers".